Peter of Damascus: Editing

-Lists of Virtues and Passions
+Lists of virtues and passions

 Peter of Damascus provides two exhaustive lists of virtues (228 in total) and passions (298 in total).
 These lists exist in book one of the Philokalia.

 Select quotations

-All quotes are translations of the original Greek, taken from The Philokalia: The Complete Text compiled by St. Nikodimos of the Holy Mountain and St. Makarios of Corinth, translated from Greek by Palmer, Sherrard, and Ware.
+All quotations are translations of the original Greek, taken from The Philokalia: The Complete Text compiled by St. Nikodimos of the Holy Mountain and St. Makarios of Corinth, translated from Greek by Palmer, Sherrard, and Ware.